 - Garnish with additional thyme leaves, if desired

 - To make ahead of time, follow directions without adding almond milk.
-Reheat on the stove top and add the almond milk at the end.
+Reheat on the stovetop and add the almond milk at the end.
 See the blog post for additional details.